guapman/CV/generated/Konstantin_Alekseev_CV.typ

     #strong[Shamsa Tech \(rebranded as iO Health in 2022\)], #emph[Desktop Client Team Leader \/ Backend Developer]
     #v(-design-text-leading)

-    #v(design-highlights-top-margin);#highlights([Developed a cross-platform desktop client for B2B messaging and video calls platform.],[Implemented custom binary protocol with strong security and worked hard on complex modern UI that was developed in thought cooperation with design team.],[I led the desktop client team and coordinated tasks using agile methodology.],[Participated in backend development and API design.],[Product was created from scratch and successfully finished.
-Later it was acquired and now used as core in telehealth project.],[Stack: #emph[C++, Scala, Qt, RTP, WebRTC, gtest, OpenSSL, Janus Media Server]
+    #v(design-highlights-top-margin);#highlights([Developed a cross-platform desktop client for B2B messaging and video calls platform.],[Implementation of custom binary protocol with strong security.],[I led the desktop client team and coordinated tasks using agile methodology.],[Participated in backend development and API design.],[Product was developed from scratch and successfully finished.
+Later it was acquired and now used as core in telehealth project.],[Stack: #emph[C, C++, Scala, Java, Qt, RTP, STUN, WebRTC, OpenSSL, Janus Media Server, Docker]

 #v(-design-text-leading)],)
   ],